ILIAS-eLearning/ILIAS/components/ILIAS/Skill/README.md

 * **Code**: `class ilSkillTemplateCategory`

 A skill template category is kind of a "folder" for skill templates.
 Skill Template Category nodes have either another [Skill Template Category](#skill-template-category) or the [Root](#root) as parent in the [Skill Tree](#skill-tree).

+**Business Rules**

+* When navigating in a Skill Template Category, an additional tab is shown in the first place.
+This tab always navigates the user to the parent node, that means one [Skill Template Category](#skill-template-category) up or the [Root](#root), no matter from which context the user opened the current node.
+If the parent node is a [Skill Template Category](#skill-template-category), the tab is named after its title.
+If the parent node is the [Root](#root), the tab is called "Competence Templates".

 ## Skill Template Reference